A Demographic Analysis of the P&C Insurance Industry in Canada

 The Institute’s objectives in conducting this research are:

 • To provide information that is valuable to industry employers as they develop and implement appropriate human resources strategies;

-• To inform the initiatives of the Institute’s Career Connections program; and
+• To inform the initiatives of the Institute’s Career Connections and mycareer programs; and

 • To influence the program offerings of the Institute, so as to meet the education and training needs of the industry’s work force.

 The Institute is pleased to announce that we have contracted with the Conference Board of Canada for this 2017/18 demographic research, specifically to conduct the 4 phases of data collection, to research changing workforce issues, and to benchmark the industry’s workforce compared to other sectors and Census Canada data.

 The Conference Board brings extensive experience working in our industry and tremendous knowledge about talent management issues.
 With their insight and the participation of the industry, we anticipate providing a wealth of valuable information that will help employers address challenges and implement initiatives to meet their current and future talent needs.